icon

 • Younger oysters have a faster metabolic rate, which contributes to an accelerated crystalline layering process and tighter nacre formation.
 Younger oysters are most often used to produce first-generation Tahitian pearls, ranging in size from 8.0-9.0mm up through 11.0-12.0mm.

-• Older oysters that survive their first (and second!) harvests are used to cultivate larger pearls because they’re large enough to handle the increased size of the bead nuclei.
-However as the older animals metabolism slows, so too does the rate of nacre layering, and the relative tightness of those crystalline platelets.
-This generally results in larger pearls of 12.0mm and up displaying more Steel and Silver overtones, and the trademark “satiny” luster that Tahitians are known for.
+• Older oysters that survive their first (and second or third) harvests are used to cultivate larger pearls because they’re large enough to handle the increased size of the bead nuclei.
+However as the older animal's metabolism slows, so too does the rate of nacre layering, and the relative tightness of those crystalline platelets.
+This generally results in larger pearls of 12.0mm and up displaying more steel and silver overtones, and the trademark “satiny” luster that Tahitians are generally known for.

 Thus finding Tahitian pearls in large sizes with intense body color and overtone saturations as well as amazingly reflective luster and clean surfaces are rare in each harvest, resulting in premium prices.
 These large rare specimens are often reserved for pearl earrings, pearl rings or pendants.